KWDB/docs/en/sql-reference/ddl/relational-db/relational-database.md

 ## CREATE DATABASE

-The `CREATE DATABASE` statement creates a new relational database.
+The `CREATE DATABASE` statement creates a relational database.

 ### Privileges

 The user must be a member of the `admin` role.
 By default, the `root` user belongs to the `admin` role.
 ### Syntax

 ![](../../../../static//sql-reference/createdb_relational.png)